 – WHO, which organizes sports Olympiads for the inhabitants of the Gannat basin

 PMU offers its employees the opportunity to support a young person through their studies and/or in their search for a job.
 Two associations meet these criteria:

 Sport dans la Ville is the leading French association working on integration through sport.
 All the programmes it implements promote the social and professional integration of 5,000 young people enrolled in its 32 sports centres.
 Among the programmes developed by the Association, ‘Job dans la Ville’ is designed to help 850 young people aged 14 and over to succeed in their career orientation and professional growth, is of particular interest to PMU.

 Find out more about Sport dans la Ville: www.sportdanslaville.com

 Frateli develops and supervises the sponsorship of young scholarship students with high potential by professionals.
 Its goal is simple: to bring out the talents of underprivileged students by giving them tools, methods, access to a network and the confidence to achieve their potential.
 Find out more: www.frateli.org

 SUPPORTING SPORTSMEN AND WOMEN

-In 2015, Fanny-Estelle Posvite, bronze medallist at the last World Judo Championships, joined PMU as a signatory of the Performance Pact set up by the Ministry of Urban Affairs, Youth and Sport in partnership with large companies to support high level sportsmen and women.
+In 2015, Fanny-Estelle Posvite, bronze medallist at the last World Judo Championships and at the 2016 European Judo Championships, joined PMU as a signatory of the Performance Pact set up by the Ministry of Urban Affairs, Youth and Sport in partnership with large companies to support high level sportsmen and women.

 Crédit photo : P.RABOUIN/FFJUDO

-Fanny-Estelle will be wearing the company’s colours in competition and preparing for her professional retraining with a regular presence at PMU to discover the life of the company, particularly in the field of human resources, which she studies at the IUT in Grenoble.
+Fanny-Estelle wears the company’s colours in competition and prepares for her professional retraining with a regular presence at PMU to discover the life of the company, particularly in the field of human resources, which she studies at the IUT in Grenoble.